maikelvl/workspace/README.md

 - Installation of VirtualBox or VMWare Fusion

 ## Using your Workspace
+The first thing to do after installation is to control the ./env.json file.
+This file contains machine specific options which you can edit with your own needs and is not version controlled.

 Supply your GitHub or/and GitLab credentials in ./config/git.json so the workspace can configure itself.

 ### VirtualBox